How Does Having Children Affect Writing A Will?

 As parents we tend to spend so much time trying to meet their every need, but often forget to think about what would happen if we weren’t around to love and also support them growing up.

-Making a Will if you have just started a new family should be something that you give serious consideration to.
+If you have just started a new family making a Will should be something that you give serious consideration to.
 This is because we want what is best for our children and a Will allows you to make decisions even if you are not around.

 Appointing Guardians in the Will